hakeem-amsagguine/linux/Documentation/virt/kvm/api.rst

   support for KVM_XEN_HVM_CONFIG_EVTCHN_SEND features.
 It sets the per-vCPU local APIC upcall vector, configured by a Xen guest with the HVMOP_set_evtchn_upcall_vector hypercall.
-This is typically used by Windows guests, and is distinct from the HVM-wide upcall vector configured with HVM_PARAM_CALLBACK_IRQ.
+This is typically used by linux guests, and is distinct from the HVM-wide upcall vector configured with HVM_PARAM_CALLBACK_IRQ.
 It is disabled by setting the vector to zero.